Pregnancy Care

 Baby Blues

-- Lack of help with taking care of yourself and your baby
+• Not having enough help taking care of your baby or yourself

-Talk to your provider if you feel these symptoms are lasting longer than two weeks after you give birth.
+Talk to your provider if you feel these symptoms are lasting longer than two weeks after your baby is born.

 Postpartum Depression

-- Crying more than usual, or for no obvious reason
+• Crying more than usual for no clear reason

 Postpartum depression can be so severe that some birthing parents think about harming themselves or their baby.
-If you are having these thoughts, please call the National Suicide Prevention Lifeline at (800) 273-8255 or TTY (800) 799-4889, or call 911.
+If you have these thoughts, please call-text-chat the 988 Suicide and Crisis Lifeline, or call the National Suicide Prevention Lifeline at (800) 273-8255 or TTY (800) 799-4889, or call 911.

 Breastfeeding